conda/conda/docs/source/dev-guide/deep-dive-install.md

 number of `ActionGroup` namedtuples (one per task _category_) will be instantiated and grouped together in a `PrefixActionGroup` namedtuple.
 These are then passed to `.verify()`.
 This method will take each action, run its checks and, if all of them passed, will allow us to perform the actual execution in `.execute()`.
-If one of them failed, the transaction can be aborted and rolled back.
+If one of them fails, the transaction can be aborted and rolled back.

 For all this to work, each action object follows the